Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 2 (B)

 Which is TRUE about typical, resting neurons?

-A. The plasma membrane is completely impermeable to potassium ions.
+A. The plasma membrane is most permeable to sodium ions.

 B. The permeability of the plasma membrane to potassium ions is much greater than its permeability to sodium ions.